Deutschland Schweiz Österreich

 To work effectively in Germany, strong German language skills are vital.
 The "German course for veterinarians/Deutschkurs für TIerärzte" from Vetion.de offers specified modules for vocabulary and practical exercises in daily clinical work of a veterinarian.

-10. Do You Need Help?
+8. Do You Need Help?

 We have started a special service at VetStage to assist international veterinarians in finding permanent contracts in Germany.
-Our dedicated team can help you to understand your recognition process, connect you with potential employers, and provide support every step of the way.
+Our dedicated team can help you to understand your recognition process, connect you with potential employers, and provide support on every step of the way.

 At VetStage, we understand the unique challenges faced by foreign veterinarians seeking opportunities in Germany's dynamic animal healthcare sector.
 We are committed to helping you navigate the process seamlessly, from obtaining the necessary licenses to securing a fulfilling career in veterinary medicine.